-Security Service Federal Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas ratio of 8.83% (excellent), based on June 30, 2015 data.
-Security Service FCU has an average capitalization level of 9.07%, a result of holding $8.78 Billion in assets, with $795.72 Million in equity.
-Please refer to our financial overview of Security Service Federal Credit Union for more details.
+Security Service Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.29% (excellent), based on September 30, 2022 data.
+In the past year, Security Service has increased its total non-brokered deposits by $840.34 million, an excellent annual growth rate of 9.43%.
+Please refer to our financial overview of Security Service Federal Credit Union (NCUA Charter # 11065) for more details.

-Security Service Federal Credit Union (NCUA Certificate # 11065) was established in 1956 for the benefit of the members of the U.S. Airforce Security Service Command.
-The Credit Union opened its doors with eight members and $25 in assets – a far cry from today’s membership of over 713,000 and assets in excess of $8.7 Billion.
+Security Service Federal Credit Union was established in 1956 for the benefit of the members of the U.S. Airforce Security Service Command.
+The Credit Union opened its doors with eight members and $25 in assets – a far cry from today’s membership of more than 796,000 and assets in excess of $12.6 billion.

 When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available with the FOM and have minimum deposit requirements of $50k or less, no banks or credit unions have higher rates than currently offered on the Security Service Federal Credit Union 15-month Certificate.
 The following table compares the 15-month Certificate to the two highest-rate CDs from other credit unions and the two highest-rate CDs from banks.